wantedfast/aspnetcore-webhook-with-resource-data-sample/readme.md

 - Select the **API permissions** page.
 Click **Add a permission**, then select **Microsoft Graph**, **Application permissions**, **ChannelMessage.Read.All**.
 Click **Add permissions**.

+*Note: for other resources you might need to select different permissions as documented [here](https://docs.microsoft.com/graph/api/subscription-post-subscriptions?view=graph-rest-beta&tabs=http#permissions)*

 ### Setting up Azure Key Vault

+*Note: you are only required to follow these steps if the resource you are subscribing to supports including resouces data in notifications and if you set `includeResourceData` to `true` in the configuration.
+In any other case, you can skip these steps.
+Refer to [the documentation](https://docs.microsoft.com/graph/api/resources/webhooks?view=graph-rest-beta) for a complete list of resources that support or not including resources data.*

 - **Step 1**: Go to [Azure Portal](https://portal.azure.com/).